mcdemarco/cardpen/doc/index.md

 # Help using HCCDo

+## What

-HCCDo generates simple HTML pages of cards for printing your cards up yourself, or it can convert your cards to images at any DPI for uploading to a printing service like ArtsCow.
+HCCDo generates simple HTML pages of cards for printing cards up yourself, or it can convert your cards to images at any DPI for uploading to a printing service like ArtsCow.
 (Note that some printers require inDesign or other formats, and HCCDo won't help you there.)

+## Why

-HCCDo assumes that you know your way around HTML but not around inDesign.
+HCCDo assumes that you know your way around HTML but not around inDesign or [nanDECK](http://www.nand.it/nandeck/) (which can do [some very cool things](https://boardgamegeek.com/blogpost/39003/nandeck-metrotsuro-hex-tile) for you).
+Maybe you can't afford Adobe products and don't have a Windows machine handy to run nanDECK on, or your layout is simple and your project too casual to invest the time in learning a more powerful tool.
+But you know HTML already.

+## Where

+The *o* is for online; HCCDo is available online at [hccdo.mcdemarco.net](http://hccdo.mcdemarco.net/).
+You can also download the project from github and run it locally, but you may need to serve it from a local webserver for browser security reasons.

-## How To
+## How

 To see your current cards (or the example set of Pico cards), click *Generate HTML*.
 To see this help page again, click *Help*.